 end

 Take a moment at this point to start up the app again and make sure that everything is working.
-It is?
-Good.
+You should be able to specify your name when signing up as a new user.

 Creating New Users

-The final thing we’re going to do, is give the admin the power to create new users via the admin interface, as well as to edit any of the existing users’ attributes.
+Next we’re going to give the admin the power to create new users via the admin interface, as well as to edit any of the existing users’ attributes.

 First off, let’s add the user’s email address to the views.